Solar Storm in Space | Reasons, Measurement, Effects and the Last Solar Storm Hit

 When the approaching solar magnetic field is directed south, it interacts strongly with the Earth’s magnetic field, which is oriented in the opposite direction.

-The magnetic field of the Earth is then peeled apart like an onion, allowing energetic solar wind particles to pour down the field lines and strike the atmosphere above the poles. have a Geomagnetic storm.
+The Earth’s magnetic field is then peeled apart like an onion, allowing energetic solar wind particles to pour down the field lines and strike the atmosphere above the poles, causing a Geomagnetic storm.

 SOLAR STORM GEOMAGNATIC STORM |